Columbia Township, Hamilton County, Ohio

-Columbia Township is one of the twelve townships of Hamilton County, Ohio, United States.
-The 2020 census found 4,446 people in the township.
-Originally one of Ohio's largest townships by area at its inception in 1791, it gradually shrank to one of the smallest by the early 1950s.
+Columbia Township is one of the twelve townships of Hamilton County, Ohio, USA.
+The 2020 census found 4,446 people living in the township.
+Initially one of Ohio's largest townships by area at its inception in 1791, it gradually shrank to one of the smallest by the early 1950s due to annexations by the City of Cincinnati, Norwood, Silverton, the Villages of Fairfax, Indian Hill, Mariemont and others.

-Name
+History

-Columbia Township is named after Columbia, the first white settlement in the historical Miami Valley, near Cincinnati Municipal Lunken Airport and now part of Cincinnati's Columbia-Tusculum neighborhood.
+Columbia Township is named after the Columbia settlement, which Benjamin Stiles founded in 1788 as part of the United States' expansion into the Old Northwest Territory.
+This settlement represents one of the earliest recorded white settlements in the ancestral territory of the Native American, Shawnee people.
+Columbia is located in the historical Miami Valley, near Cincinnati Municipal Lunken Airport and now part of Cincinnati's Columbia-Tusculum neighborhood.
 Statewide, other Columbia Townships are located in Lorain and Meigs counties.

-History